Corrective Waves

 A Triangle Correction

-Triangle corrections consist of five waves labeled A-B-C-D-E with the subordinate waves forming a 3-3-3-3-3 wave pattern.
-They reflect a momentary balance of forces between bulls and bears.
-In an ideal triangle correction, each successive wave will fall short of a 100% retracement of the previous wave.
+In an ideal Triangle Correction, each successive wave will fall short of a 100% retracement of the previous wave.
 However, it is not uncommon to have wave B exceed the start of Wave A. Sometimes an expanded triangle is formed when each successive wave is more than a 100% retracement of the previous wave.
-The triangle is formed by connecting the end point of waves A and C and the ends points of waves B and D. Triangles always occur as the fourth wave of an impulse wave and is usually followed by a short, swift fifth wave that travels the approximate distance of the widest part of the triangle.
+The triangle is formed by connecting the end point of waves A and C and the ends points of waves B and D. Triangles always occur as the Wave 4 position of an motive wave, where it is usually followed by a short, swift fifth wave that travels the approximate distance of the widest part of the triangle, or the Wave C position of a corrective wave.

 Combination Corrections